juangranados/powershell-scripts/Install Software Remotely/readme.md

 This script install software remotely in a group of computers and retry the installation in case of error.
 It uses PowerShell to perform remote installation.

+*Screenshot of TightVNC remote installation on 77 computers.*

 ![screenshot](https://raw.githubusercontent.com/juangranados/powershell-scripts/main/Install%20Software%20Remotely/Screenshot.png)

-AS it uses Powershell to perform the remote installation, target computer must allow Windows PowerShell Remoting.
+As it uses Powershell to perform the remote installation, target computer must allow Windows PowerShell Remoting.
 Script can try to enable Windows PowerShell Remoting using Microsoft Sysinternals Psexec with the paramenter -EnablePSRemoting.
 If PSExec is not found on computer, script asks to the user for download it and extract to system folder.

 Please, read parameter description carefully before running.